 Common ways to cover your costs include

-- government loans and grants such as Canada Student Loans, the Ontario Student Assistance Program (OSAP), and programs for Canadian students from outside Ontario.
+- government loans and grants such as the Ontario Student Assistance Program (OSAP).

-Scholarships, bursaries, student loans, and part-time jobs are just some of the ways to help pay for university.
+Learn how to use scholarships, bursaries, student loans, and part-time jobs as ways to pay for your first year of university.